 Selecting Spectral Line will present you with a spectral window table for each of four available basebands.
-Unless your Science Goal requires more than 4 spectral windows (see "Multi-region mode" boxed text below), you will normally define one spectral window per baseband.
-It is good practice to fill any basebands not needed for spectral line observations with continuum spectral windows, as this facilitates calibration, especially in the case of narrow spectral windows.
+Unless your Science Goal requires more than 4 spectral windows, you will normally define one spectral window per baseband.
+It is good practice to fill any basebands not needed for spectral line observations with continuum spectral windows as this aids calibration, especially in the case of narrow spectral windows.